author

 by Panait Istrati

-Born in Brăila in 1884, Panait Istrati grew up in modest circumstances and left school early.
-He worked a string of jobs, traveled widely, and read intensely on his own, experiences that later fed the lively, street-level realism of his writing.
-He wrote in both Romanian and French and became known for bringing ordinary people, wanderers, workers, and outsiders to the center of his stories.
+Born in Brăila, Romania, in 1884, Panait Istrati grew up in difficult circumstances and left school early.
+He worked a string of jobs and traveled widely, experiences that later fed the restless, autobiographical energy of his fiction.